pt9527/digital-cv/index.md

 - Recipient of the [Targeted Taught Postgraduate Programmes Fellowships Scheme](https://www.ugc.edu.hk/eng/ugc/activity/targeted_postgraduate_scheme.html) offered by the Hong Kong Government
   Award: HK$120,000 / USD$15,600
 - Specialized Coursework include: Introduction to Oceanography (A), Environmental Data Analysis (A), GIS for Environmental Professionals (A-)
-- A+ in the graduate project: Multi-Purpose Raster Calculator for Environmental Scientists: A Comprehensive Tool for Spatial Data Analysis (see the Research Experience section below for details).
+- A+ in the graduate project: [Multi-Purpose Raster Calculator for Environmental Scientists: A Comprehensive Tool for Spatial Data Analysis](#raster_calculator)

 **Postgraduate Certificate in Education (Major: Geography)**  - _(Sept 2019 - June 2021)_